The best holiday homes and cottages to rent in the Peak District

 Rocking Stone Cottage, Bakewell

-Dating back to 1700, this restored barn is just inside the National Park and within a 15 minute drive of Haddon Hall and Chatsworth House.
+Dating back to 1700, this restored barn is just inside the National Park and a 15-minute drive from Haddon Hall and Chatsworth House.
 We love the main bedroom’s huge arched window and views overlooking the lush landscape, which is home to llamas, lambs, Belted Galloway cows, kestrels and Cracker the Shetland pony.
 In spring, head to Clough Wood, where you’ll find a carpet of bluebells.

 In keeping with the property’s enduring style, owner Rachael has dotted the cottage with antiques from Bamford’s Auctioneers in Rowsley and personal pieces from her travels, such as a Chinese altar table that used to live in her Hong Kong apartment and salvaged armchairs reupholstered in heather-toned tartan wool.
 For proper pub grub and plates of local produce, head to the nearby Druid Inn or the Red Lion.